g4ry5haw/BE-barbershop-booking/README.md

 > `STRIPE_SECRET_KEY:`

-The database URL is the link to your MongoDB Atlas hosted database.
+The `DATABASE_URL:` is the link to your MongoDB Atlas hosted database.
 See the [documentation](https://www.mongodb.com/docs/atlas/getting-started/) to set this up.

 The format will be as follows :